 In postmarketing use, serious hypersensitivity reactions were observed during or shortly following perflutren-containing microsphere administration including:

-Shock, bronchospasm, throat tightness, angioedema, edema (pharyngeal, palatal, mouth, peripheral, localized), swelling (face, eye, lip, tongue, upper airway), facial hypoesthesia, rash, urticaria, pruritus, flushing, and erythema have occurred in patients with no prior exposure to perflutren-containing microsphere products [see ADVERSE REACTIONS].
-Always have cardiopulmonary resuscitation personnel and equipment readily available prior to DEFINITY administration and monitor all patients for hypersensitivity reactions.
+Shock, bronchospasm, throat tightness, angioedema, edema (pharyngeal, palatal, mouth, peripheral, localized), swelling (face, eye, lip, tongue, upper airway), facial hypoesthesia, rash, urticaria, pruritus, flushing, and erythema have occurred in patients with no prior exposure to perflutren-containing microsphere products, including patients with prior allergic reaction(s) to polyethylene glycol [see ADVERSE REACTIONS and DESCRIPTION].
+Always have cardiopulmonary resuscitation personnel and equipment readily available prior to DEFINITY RT administration and monitor all patients for hypersensitivity reactions.

-When administering DEFINITY to patients with a cardiac shunt, the microspheres can bypass filtering by the lung and enter the arterial circulation.
-Assess patients with shunts for embolic phenomena following DEFINITY administration.
-DEFINITY is only for intravenous administration; do not administer DEFINITY by intra-arterial injection [see DOSAGE AND ADMINISTRATION].
+When administering DEFINITY RT to patients with a cardiac shunt, the microspheres can bypass filtering by the lung and enter the arterial circulation.
+Assess patients with shunts for embolic phenomena following DEFINITY RT administration.
+DEFINITY RT is only for intravenous administration; do not administer DEFINITY RT by intra-arterial injection [see DOSAGE AND ADMINISTRATION].

 Ventricular Arrhythmia Related To High Mechanical Index